Star-Academy/codestar-internship/Projects/Phase06-CICD/issue-template-Phase06.md

 `[FILL HERE WITH LINK OF PR(s) YOU REVIEWED.]`

-- [ ] Our PR is reviewed and approved by at least one other team.
+- [ ] Your own PR is reviewed and approved by at least one other team.

-- [ ] Our PR is reviewed and approved by mentor (hamyar).
+- [ ] Your own PR is reviewed and approved by mentor (hamyar).

-- [ ] Our PR is reviewed and approved by manager (rahbar).
+- [ ] Your own PR is reviewed and approved by manager (rahbar).

-- [ ] Our PR is merged.
+- [ ] Your own PR is merged.